 By looking at your specific sensitivities and lifestyle, Natural Medicine has the chance to alleviate seasonal allergies as well as support you in finding a healthier life overall.
-Read below to see how we can help you breathe with ease!
+Give our Bothell office a call today at (425) 686-4498 to learn how we can help!

 How does acupuncture help seasonal allergies?
 Here is what the research says